hero-page/ai-heroml-apps/industries/Academic_University/University_Fundraising_Letter_Assistant/README.md

 To run this app online: [University Fundraising Letter Assistant Online](https://hero.page/app/university-fundraising-letter-assistant-personalized-alumni-fundraising-letters/M3Pz9UWZIHvCYiF7iLtm)

+To learn more about AI Apps for Alumni Relations Officer use-cases in the Academic & University industry, read [How to Elevate Alumni Outreach with AI-powered Newsletter, Fundraising and Event Invites](https://hero.page/blog/academic-and-university/alumni-relations-officer/how-to-elevate-alumni-outreach-with-ai-powered-newsletter-fundraising-and-event-invites/170710)

 ### What is HeroML?
 HeroML is an AI Prompt Chain/Workflow interpreter for Apps built on https://hero.page